There has been worship on the land at Skanda Vale since ancient times. Our sacred sites offer energised spaces for prayer, offering and silence.

 As you enter the main gates, you are soon greeted by a great murti of Lord Ganesh as Bhumi Ganesh, seated joyfully looking out from the Murugan temple down across the valley.

-Skanda Vale Ashram is home to three beautiful multi-faith temples for Lord Murugan, Divine Mother Kali and Sri Ranganatha.
+Skanda Vale Ashram is home to four beautiful multi-faith temples for Lord Murugan, Divine Mother Kali, Sri Ranganatha and Shirdi Sai Baba.
 We also run a mountain retreat temple in the Swiss Alps, known as Somaskanda Ashram.